Outdoor Landscape Lighting Dos and Don’ts

 Where to Place Landscaping Lights: Don’t Ignore the Small or Out of Sight Spaces

 Whether it’s the second floor of your home, or that dark space in the corner of your yard, your oversight of these second-thought locations could keep you from truly taking advantage of the safety, security and beauty of landscape lighting.
-Speaking of safety and security, check out this motion sensor security lighting that is built to last.

 Do Use Accent Lights